-Production-Grade Downtime Classification and OEE Calculation Pipelines for Industrial Telemetry
+Downtime Classification & OEE Calculation Pipelines for Industrial Telemetry

 Raw machine telemetry arrives as discrete digital tags, analog process variables, and high-frequency encoder pulses.
-The first engineering requirement is deterministic state resolution.
-PLCs typically expose a limited set of status bits (Running, Faulted, Idle, Maintenance), but these rarely map cleanly to OEE availability, performance, and quality dimensions.
+The first contract this layer must satisfy is deterministic state resolution: identical inputs must always resolve to the same canonical state, regardless of arrival order or evaluation host.
+PLCs typically expose a limited set of status bits (Running, Faulted, Idle, Maintenance), but these rarely map cleanly to the Availability, Performance, and Quality dimensions OEE requires.
 A robust pipeline implements a finite state machine (FSM) at the edge or in the ingestion layer to normalize these signals into canonical manufacturing states.

-This requires debouncing noisy transitions, applying hysteresis to analog thresholds, and establishing a deterministic precedence order when multiple status bits assert simultaneously.
+The contract requires debouncing noisy transitions, applying hysteresis to analog thresholds, and establishing a deterministic precedence order when multiple status bits assert simultaneously.
 A fault condition must override an idle state, and a planned maintenance window must suppress unplanned downtime counters.
-The transition from raw tag arrays to structured state events is where Event-to-Downtime Mapping becomes the critical control point for downstream metric accuracy.
+The transition from raw tag arrays to structured state events is where event-to-downtime mapping becomes the critical control point for every downstream metric.

 from dataclasses import dataclass